github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners.md

 If you create a pull request from a fork, and the base branch is in the upstream repository, then the pull request will use the `CODEOWNERS` file from that branch in the upstream repository.
 If the base branch is a branch within your fork, then the pull request will use the `CODEOWNERS` file from that branch in your fork, but this will not trigger review requests on the pull request unless the same code owners exist with the same permissions as in the upstream repository.

-When you view who is responsible for a file, you will see information from the `CODEOWNERS` file for whichever branch in whichever repository you're looking at.
+When you view who is responsible for a file by hovering over {% octicon "shield-lock" aria-label="Owned by USER or TEAM (from CODEOWNERS line NUMBER)" %}, you will see information from the `CODEOWNERS` file for whichever branch in whichever repository you're looking at.

 ## CODEOWNERS file size